Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 You will also need installation images for your CPU architecture.
 Look for the latest version of the respective distribution and `aarch64` or `ARM 64-bit`.
 If you have an Intel or AMD CPU, look for the `x86-64` architecture images.

+**Important**: Whenever `USERNAME` is mentioned in a code block or similar, you have to replace this with your GitLab username.

 #### VirtualBox and Vagrant